Derpitron/Discord-OTP-Forcer/SECURITY.md

 ## Reporting a Vulnerability

-Report to priya[.]aravamuthan[AT]protonmail.com with as much info as possible.
+Report to aadhithyanm[at]protonmail[dot]com with as much info as possible.